ApollosProject/git-for-sql/SETUP.md

 2. Check server logs for webhook processing
 3. Verify PR had required approvals
 4. Ensure SQL files end with `.sql` extension
+5. Check if files are in the configured `GITHUB_SQL_FOLDER` (if set)
-5. Verify GitHub token has correct permissions
+6. Verify GitHub token has correct permissions
-6. Check files are not in `.gitignore`
+7. Check files are not in `.gitignore`

 ## Security Best Practices